 Folate is a B vitamin that has a role in many important functions in your body.
-It helps your body make new red blood cells and other healthy cells.
-It’s also necessary for DNA repair.
+It helps your body make new red blood cells (RBCs) and other healthy cells.
+It’s also necessary for DNA growth and repair.

-Folate can be found in many different foods.
-These foods include:
+Folate can be found in many foods, including:

-- organ meat such as beef liver and kidney
+- organ meats, such as beef liver and kidney

 - orange juice and tomato juice

-Although it’s good for you to get folate by eating a variety of these foods, simply eating more of these foods will not be enough to make up for the folate that you lose from methotrexate.
+Although it’s good for you to get folate by eating a variety of these foods, simply eating more of these foods won’t be enough to make up for the folate that you lose from methotrexate.

-Folic acid is the man-made form of folate.
+Folic acid is the manufactured form of folate.
 Taking folic acid can help to make up for, or supplement, the folate that your body loses when you take methotrexate.
-Folic acid supplements can help decrease the side effects from folate deficiency.
-They’re available over the counter and cost about as much as other vitamins and supplements.